Emergency Loans for People on Disability: A 2026 Guide to the Safest Options

 Before you consider any loan, this is the most important rule you must understand.

-If you receive Supplemental Security Income (SSI), you are subject to strict “resource” limits.
-As of 2025, the limit is $2,000 for an individual and $3,000 for a couple.
-According to the Social Security Administration (SSA.gov), a “resource” is cash or anything you own that can be turned into cash.
+If you receive Supplemental Security Income (SSI), you are subject to strict resource limits.
+As of 2026, the limit remains $2,000 for an individual and $3,000 for a couple.
+According to the Social Security Administration (SSA.gov), a resource is cash or anything you own that can be turned into cash.

 The money you receive from a loan is not considered income in the month you receive it.
 However, any loan money you have not spent by the first day of the following month will count as a resource.
 If that money pushes you over the resource limit, you could lose your monthly SSI benefits.